UACCM Student

 Jurisdiction

-The rules and regulations of the University of Arkansas Community College at Morrilton apply to all conduct on College owned, controlled, or operated property and at College-sponsored activities either on or away from campus.
-Charges or convictions of local, state, or federal law which occur off-campus will not result in disciplinary action by the College except in those cases where the action occurred at a College function or activity, or it is determined that action by the College is necessary to protect the members of the College community, the College’s property, or its educational mission.
+The rules and regulations of the University of Arkansas Community College at Morrilton apply to all conduct on college owned, controlled, or operated property, and at college sponsored activities either on or away from campus.
+Charges or convictions of local, state, or federal law, which occur off campus will not result in disciplinary action by the College except in those cases where the action occurred at a college function or activity, or it is determined that action by the College is necessary to protect the members of the College community, the College’s property, or its educational mission.

 Student Judicial Procedures and Rights